Baxromumarov/orm-go/README.md

 - Tags use `orm:"column_name"`.
 Only tagged exported fields are considered.
 - `AutoTableName` uses lower + snake_case + pluralization of the struct name.
 - Insert and struct-based Update skip zero-value fields.
 Use `Set(...)` for explicit zero updates.
+- Batch inserts require a slice of structs; with `RETURNING` use a pointer to the slice.
 - `Select.One` returns `ErrNotFound` or `ErrMultipleRows` when appropriate.

 Note: it's still under development, might have issues